Author Profile: Vicki Yeomans-Klein, S.E.C.

 Margaret Sedenquist, S.E.C.

-Posted in In the Spotlight, Summer 2003 on 15 Summer 2003
+Posted in In the Spotlight, Summer 2003 on 15 July 2003

-Stats: 269 views and No Comments
+Stats: 3,348 views and Comments Off on Margaret Sedenquist, S.E.C.

 Margaret H. Sedenquist, S.E.C., is a long time member of the Society and served as its President in 1995 and 1996.
 Her biography is a story of adventure, intellect, and courage.
+Childhood and school: Margaret has deep roots in the state of Wyoming and in its history.
+She told me, “The history of Wyoming is […]

 Environmental Insurance - Will It Help You Make Money?

-Posted in Society Columns, Summer 2003 on 15 Summer 2003
+Posted in Society Columns, Summer 2003 on 15 July 2003

 The commercial lenders’ newest hot button is environmental insurance.
 The product they are talking about usually costs less than a Phase I Site Assessment and can be written in a few days.
 Is this a way to save time and money?
 Who is actually protected against loss?
+What is the coverage and who is the […]

 Best Practices

-Posted in Society Columns, Winter 2003 on 14 Winter 2003
+Posted in Society Columns, Winter 2003 on 14 January 2003

-Stats: 230 views and No Comments
+Stats: 2,581 views and Comments Off on Best Practices

-I received a K-1 this morning and decided that the General Partner of our little group was a genius.
+Found Money I received a K-1 this morning and decided that the General Partner of our little group was a genius.
 Not only did we have good cash flow, but also we have a reportable loss for income tax purposes.
 After the euphoria subsided, I began to worry.
 Was this some accounting error?
-No, the General [...]
+No, the […]

 Best Practices

-Posted in Autumn 2002, Society Columns on 14 Autumn 2002
+Posted in Autumn 2002, Society Columns on 14 September 2002

-Stats: 190 views and No Comments
+Stats: 2,185 views and Comments Off on Best Practices

+Attention Developers: New “Gap in the Market” found.
 Ed Ryland, CCIM, is a commercial real estate broker in Houston, Texas.
 He holds a BA from William Penn College.
-Ed is a recognized leader in the real estate community as former President of the Houston Association of Real Estate and former Chairman of Houston Association of Realtors [...]
+Ed is a recognized leader in the real estate community as former President of the Houston Association of Real Estate and former Chairman of Houston Association of […]

 Best Practices

-Posted in Society Columns, Summer 2002 on 11 Summer 2002
+Posted in Society Columns, Summer 2002 on 11 July 2002

-Stats: 180 views and No Comments
+Stats: 2,284 views and Comments Off on Best Practices

 Art Ramseur, S.E.C., who left Coldwell Banker to form his own office recently reached out for ideas and experiences on building a good team for his new venture.
 Art says that he already joint ventures many of his clients and projects with Jack Harper, Debbie Biegler and Caroline Du, but he would like to hear [...]